pengfei99/DataQualityAndValidation/README.md

 ### 2.3 Detect anomalies: Apply validation rules on data.

-Once, you have defined the validation rules, you need to apply them on data.
+After you have defined the validation rules, you need to apply them on data.
 To do that you can
 - implement the validation rule by hand
 - use a validation tool